AMC Custom Audience For Sponsored Ads: The Ultimate Guide

 • Date Created: Shows when the audience request was submitted for tracking and reference.

 To create a new audience, click on the “Create Audience” button.
-You'll be given two options, create with instructional query or create from scratch.
+You'll be given two options: create with instructional query, or create from scratch.

 We recommend starting with an Instructional Query (IQ).
 These are pre-built SQL templates provided by Amazon that make it easier to create audience segments based on common behaviors.

-Requesting AMC custom audience in atom11
+Requesting AMC custom audience in atom11 @@ Requesting AMC custom audience in atom11

 As you can see in the image above, we already have some pre-built audiences, but you can always request your specific requirements.